Keep up to date

 History and Paperwork

 First registered in May 2003 by Porsche Park Lane, it comes with a thorough record of servicing, with 19 stamps recorded in the service booklet.
 There is a folder full of invoices dating back to 2005, which mainly covers upkeep and servicing costs.
 More recent invoices includes paint, electrical items and a 3K bill for a roof overhaul.
-Andy has taken the car to GT One for all of its work since he bought it in 2016, with over £16,000 evidence of spending.
+Andy has taken the car to GT One for all of its work since he bought it in 2016, with over £17,000 evidence of spending with the most recent being a new steering rack along with a tweak to the geometry on 04-02-2025.

 It comes with its full owner's wallet, two keys and a plastic emergency key.
-The car was last serviced just ~250 miles ago and comes with a year's MOT, it is also ULEZ exempt.
+The car was last serviced just ~500 miles ago and comes with a current MOT valid until 03-09-2025, it is also ULEZ exempt.

 We've summarised our own view on the car based on information gained from the seller in the listing above, however, as you can see, we go to great lengths to photograph and video the car in hi-resolution detail - this has been done for you to make your own assessment from the comfort of your sofa.
 So please sit back, have a cuppa and take your time to review everything on this listing in order to make your own assessment of the vehicle's condition.
 Viewings are also welcomed with all our listings, so please get in touch with us to arrange a suitable time - we just need to speak to you first and receive a valid photo ID before confirming.